2022 TOSHIBA M550LT QLED 4K Monitor Three Major Upgrade Highlights – Page 1 – Digital Video Forum-breakinglatest.news-Breaking Latest News

 ▲ The built-in AirPlay 2 is the most practical update this time.

-Since ancient times, Google and Apple have treated each other as guests, and there is no other brand except Sony Google TV that can natively support Chromecast and AirPlay 2.
+Since ancient times, Google and Apple have respected each other as guests.
+There is no other brand except Sony Google TV that can natively support Chromecast and AirPlay 2.
 Now TOSHIBA M550LT has also done it.
 Directly under the same Wi-Fi, the iOS device can directly detect the M550LT, the first time it will ask for a verification code, and then AirPlay and Chromecast can be launched normally.

 【E-sports specifications】